-Furthermore, PRC-based investments by foreign investors shall also be regulated by the Catalogue for the Guidance of Foreign Investment Industries (2017 Revision) issued on June 28, 2017 and effective from July 28, 2017, and the Special Management Measures (Negative List) for the Access of Foreign Investment (2018) issued on June 28, 2018 and effective from July 28, 2018.
-According to the aforesaid catalogue and management measures, foreign-invested industries fall into four categories, namely, "encouraged," "permitted," "restricted" and "prohibited," and certain ownership requirements, requirements for senior executives and other special management measures shall apply to foreign investors with regard to the access of foreign investments in certain categories.
-The Special Management Measures (Negative List) for the Access of Foreign Investment (2019) and the Catalogue of Industries for Encouraging Foreign Investment (2019 Version), which became effective on July 30, 2019, further reduce restrictions on the foreign investment and replaced the Special Management Measures (Negative List) for the Access of Foreign Investment (2018).
+Furthermore, PRC-based investments by foreign investors have historically been regulated by the Catalogue for the Guidance of Foreign Investment Industries (2017 Revision) issued on June 28, 2017 and effective from July 28, 2017, the Special Management Measures (Negative List) for the Access of Foreign Investment (2018) issued on June 28, 2018 and effective from July 28, 2018, and the Special Management Measures (Negative List) for the Access of Foreign Investment (2019) issued on June 30, 2019 and effective from July 30, 2019.
+According to the aforesaid catalogue and management measures, foreign-invested industries fall into four categories, namely, "encouraged" "permitted" "restricted" and "prohibited" and certain ownership requirements, requirements for senior executives and other special management measures shall apply to foreign investors with regard to the access of foreign investments in certain categories.
+Currently, the Catalogue for the Guidance of Foreign Investment Industries (2017 Revision), the Special Management Measures (Negative List) for the Access of Foreign Investment (2018) and the Special Management Measures (Negative List) for the Access of Foreign Investment (2018) have all been replaced.
+The currently effective industry entry clearance requirements governing investment activities in the PRC by foreign investors are set out in two categories, namely the Special Management Measures (Negative List) for the Access of Foreign Investment (2020), and the Catalogue of Industries for Encouraging Foreign Investment (2020 Version), which were promulgated by the National Development and Reform Commission (the "NDRC"), and the MOFCOM, and took effect on July 23, 2020 and on January 27, 2021, respectively.
+The Catalogue of Industries for Encouraging Foreign Investment (2020 Version) and the Special Management Measures (Negative List) for the Access of Foreign Investment (2020) further reduce restrictions on the foreign investment and expand the scope of industries in which foreign investments are encouraged.
+Industries not listed in these two catalogues are generally deemed "permitted" for foreign investment unless specifically restricted by other PRC laws.